szarath/Supplier_Site/README.md

 # Supplier_Site
 This is a 3 tier soluion.
-The front end is made using angular, Middle-tier is made using Asp.net Core Web API and the Databae is made using MS SQL.
+The front end is made using angular, Middle-tier is made using Asp.net Core Web API with a code first approach(default data is populated in code) and the Databae is made using MS SQL.

     Prerequisites
         Open project using Visual Studio